the-au-forml-lab/plgroup/docs/index.md

 ---
 semester: Fall
 year: 2024
-awards: false
+awards: true
 ---

 Augusta University Programming Languages (PL) Reading Group is a regular meeting to discuss exciting recent results in programming languages research.
 The intent of the group is to learn about various ideas and generally broaden perspectives on PL research topics.
 We randomly select papers from the major PL conferences.
-At the end of the semester we gather for a lively discussion, to recognize papers that best match our original and handcrafted award categories.
+At the end of the semester we gather for a lively discussion to award prestigious awards to select papers.

 **We meet weekly on Fridays, 2-3 pm in room UH 117 (Summerville).**